Convert My Blood Sugar

 Why Are There Two Different Units for Blood Sugar?

-If you have ever read an American diabetes blog, used a US-made glucose app, or compared notes with someone in a different country, you will have noticed that blood sugar readings can look completely different even when describing the same level.
-A reading of 5.5 in the UK becomes 99 in the US.
+If you have ever read a British diabetes forum, used an imported glucose app, or compared notes with someone in a different country, you will have noticed that blood sugar readings can look completely different even when describing the same level.
+A reading of 99 in the US becomes 5.5 in the UK.
 Both are correct.
 They are simply two different ways of measuring the same thing.

 The Unit Used in the United States: mg/dL

-Milligrams per decilitre (mg/dL) measures the weight of glucose in a smaller volume of blood.
+Milligrams per deciliter (mg/dL) measures the weight of glucose in a small volume of blood.
 The United States uses this system, as do a small number of other countries.
-American diabetes apps, CGM devices sold in the US, and resources from organisations like the American Diabetes Association all use mg/dL.
+American glucose meters, CGM devices sold in the US, lab results from your doctor, and resources from organizations like the American Diabetes Association all use mg/dL.

 Why Does This Cause Confusion?

 The conversion factor is fixed: 1 mmol/L = 18.018 mg/dL.
 This never changes.
+To convert mg/dL to mmol/L, divide by 18.018.
 To convert mmol/L to mg/dL, multiply by 18.018.
-To convert mg/dL to mmol/L, divide by 18.018.
 Our calculator does this instantly for any value you enter.

 A Quick Reference: Common Readings in Both Units